shirograhm/riot-items-tfm2/workshop_desc.md

 Your config.json is your item information save.
 If you lose it, you can re-copy the default values from config-default.json.
 Otherwise, the game will run with the default hardcoded values.

-Both files should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]
+Both files (config-default & apply_config.bat) should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]

 [h1] Custom Item Builds [/h1]